-When Kyuubey came the next morning, it found Violet curled up in bed.
-She held a grief seed to her soul gem, draining it slowly to keep her reserve of magic topped up.
+When Kyubey arrived next morning, it found Violet curled up in bed.
+She held a grief seed to her soul gem and drained it slowly to keep her reserve of magic topped up.
 The excess magic was wasted as a bright violet light that filled the room.
-Thick curtains kept it from spilling out into the outside.
+Thick curtains kept it from spilling outside.
 On the floor lay five grief seeds, sucked dry from a night of panicked hysteria.

-"You knew this whole time," she said, her voice cracking.
+"You knew the whole time," she said, her voice cracking.
 "You knew everything but wouldn't tell me."

 She picked up the depleted grief seeds and held them on her palm.
 It was silly how they always managed to stay upright.
 "You want these, don't you?
-That's why you always came back to visit me.
-This whole scam is because you want these things."
+That's why you always came to visit me.
+That's the whole point of this scam."

 "Very well," it said.